Cavit Orhan Tütengil: Contributions

 He was one of the most original Turkish sociologists.
 His basic field of interest focused on development sociology.
 To his opinion, Turkey is a transition country and the compass should be Atatürk's thoughts.
 Having an excellent command of the Turkish language, he wrote his Kemalist opinions in his column in the leftist newspaper Cumhuriyet for many years.

 Death

 Cavit Orhan Tütengil was murdered early in the morning on December 7, 1979, on the way to university at a city bus stop in Levent, Istanbul.
 The four assassins gunned him down in crossfire and left a notice signed "Anti Terör Birliği" (Anti Terror Unit) at the crime scene.
-The assassination remained unsolved.
+The assassination remains unsolved.